jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "She's an angel, av she don't look it!
 Come, I dare say she'll let us into the kitchen, although it's the busy time with them, and ye mustn't expect a word with her; but it's worth seeing."

 It proved to be.
 A large room, about half the size of the dining-hall, was lined on two sides with tables, a third row occupying the middle of the floor, with gangways between every two.
 Another side of the room showed a line of ranges in full blast.
-Between fifteen and twenty young people of both sexes were working under the direction of Sally Price, twelve years more gaunt and gray than when we last saw her, but with an alert, wide-awake quickness <p class="pagenum">Begin page 158</p> in her manner very different from the listless, quiet despair that long ago had aroused the sympathy of Dora Metzerott.
+Between fifteen and twenty young people of both sexes were working under the direction of Sally Price, twelve years more gaunt and gray than when we last saw her, but with an alert, wide-awake quickness <hr><p class="pagenum">Page 158</p> in her manner very different from the listless, quiet despair that long ago had aroused the sympathy of Dora Metzerott.
 A cook was in charge of each range, and a sub-cook stood ready to wait upon each.
 Along the fourth side of the room ran a double row of electric bells, each bearing the number of the table with which it was connected, and at a desk beneath them sat Polly, as pretty, and apparently as young as ever, though now, in truth, nearly in her thirtieth year.

 "My friend Mr. Clare, Miss Polly," said the priest.
 "He wants to see how you send in a meal at 'Prices.'
 We'll not disturb annybody."